Home Bartending 101: Make Better Drinks At Home

 What’s a great tasting cocktail if it doesn’t look like it?
 Now that you are thinking about setting up your home bar, it helps to know that part of being a great bartender is knowing which glassware goes with specific drinks.
 That’s because the right glassware doesn’t only add to a drink’s appeal but it also affects its taste and temperature as well.

 So, the next time you start to wonder why martinis are usually served in coupe glasses or scotch on lowball ones, there is a simple explanation for this as well.
-To find out what this is, read about it, here.
+To find out what this is, read about it, here and so you will know the difference between serving a juice and serving a shot.

 Go to this blog for more information on must-have glassware for your home bar.

-Speaking of beer, say hello to the future of home brewing with PicoBrew, a range of hassle-free, high quality brewing equipment that’s perfect for your home.
+Speaking of beer, say hello to the future of homebrewing with PicoBrew, a range of hassle-free, high-quality brewing equipment that’s perfect for your home.
 You can choose from an extensive array of professional brewing machines that will fit your home bar needs.
 With its automated and precise brewing capabilities, this device is one thing your future home bar should never be without.
-Check out their awesome range of professional craft brewing appliances, here.

 Finally, with all these nifty gadgets to choose from you’re probably wondering how you’ll be able to organize and store all of them.
 When looking for storage equipment, consider the size of the room.
 A smaller space means you may have to compromise on space but not on functionality.
 Consider getting a cocktail cabinet that you can put up against the wall.
 They can still hold a bit of glassware and alcohol without putting up too much space.